How to validate your startup idea before you spend $50K on dev

 - Fewer than 30% of interviewees even recognize the problem

-- Zero pre-sales or payment commitments after 20+ conversations
+- Zero pre-sales or commitments after 20+ conversations

 - Landing page conversion below 3% across multiple ad variations